About

 I am a web developer by trade, but that was not my intention.

 I studied computer programming in high-level languages like BASIC, FORTRAN, and Pascal in the 80s and early 90s.
 The programming style was procedural, at best.
-At the university, I found the computer science department to be very much at odds with a liberal arts eduction, and I decided to study English literature.
+At the university, I found the computer science department to be very much at odds with a liberal arts education, and I decided to study English literature.

 Then the world-wide web appeared, and I was fascinated.

 I know I’m not the only web developer from a non-CS background.
 I’m in a continual process of discovery about things like design patterns, object-oriented programming, version control, and unit testing.
 I hope to share some of my discoveries here.
+Some early posts were contributed by my friend and colleague, Harry Pottash.

-Some of my web development interests include: usability, accessibility, standards, identifying best practices, and generally finding ways to write and organize code so that the next developer down the line doesn’t curse my name the way I curse the developers who preceded me.
+Some of my web development interests include: usability, accessibility, security, standards, identifying best practices, and generally finding ways to write and organize code so that the next developer down the line doesn’t curse my name the way I curse the developers who preceded me.